 Hank himself could count as well.
 Although he's short-tempered and notoriously narrow-minded, he's still a well-meaning, hard-working person who cares a lot about his friends and family, has a great deal of common sense, and doesn't tolerate anyone giving him crap.

 The Land Before Time: Cera's bossy, she's egotistical, she's short-tempered, and she'll always come through for her friends.

-Bleak in Lite Sprites seems like she doesn't care about the other sprites, finding their ideas of fun to be lame, but when her friends are in trouble, she instantly leaps into action.
+Lite Sprites: Bleak seems like she doesn't care about the other sprites, finding their ideas of fun to be lame, but when her friends are in trouble, she instantly leaps into action.

-Brattus from Mr Bogus also appears to show shades of this.
+Mr. Bogus: Brattus appears to show shades of this.
 While he may act like a rambunctious Bratty Half-Pint 99% of the time, he actually does have his genuinely nice moments, such as at the end of his introductory episode "Et Tu, Brattus?", where he actually goes to the trouble to present Bogus with a cake to show him that there are no hard feelings between them.

 Spike is a bit of a slacker and has quite a bit of attitude, but he's a good guy underneath it all.